 - Jonathan Coulton's song "Blue Sunny Day" is a musical version about this by a vampire.

 - Five Finger Death Punch's music video for "The Bleeding" has a young woman hang herself at the end of the video with her ex-boyfriend discovering her suicide note.

-- The Poetic Narrative The Singer responds to the traditional suicide note phrasing with "The world was cruel.
+- The Narrative Poem The Singer responds to the traditional suicide note phrasing with "The world was cruel.
 We wondered why he felt the need to say goodbye."

 - A decent number of The Smiths and later, Morrissey songs read as excellent suicide notes.